Doubts that challenge beginner Christians.

 Please do not forget to pray about the matter either.

-Bear in mind though, that God may wish to lead you towards some source of evidence that does not initially sit well with you.
-If you feel you are being nudged in a certain direction by God, e.g. attending a particular church or church group, then go with it.
+Bear in mind though, that God may wish to lead you towards some source of evidence that does not ‘sit well’ with you at first.
+If you feel you are being ‘nudged’ in a certain direction by God, e.g. attending a particular church or church group, then please go with it.

 I speak from my own experience here.
-In my late teens I began to have severe doubts.
+In my teens I began to have severe doubts about God.
 So I prayed for help with them.
-And I have to admit that God gave me a leading to attend a particular church (not the one that I already attended at that time).
-Because having fellowship within a different church was outside my comfort zone at the time, despite having a friend in that congregation, I did not follow through on it.
+And I have to admit that God gave me a ‘leading‘ to attend a particular church (not the one that I already attended at that time).
+Because having fellowship within a different church was outside my ‘comfort zone’ at the time, despite having a friend in that congregation, I did not follow through on it.

-I subsequently became agnostic and eventually went on to become a hardened atheist.
-It took me some twenty years to find my way into that same type of church environment that God had previously wanted me to enter, and reap the benefits of strong evidence of his presence there.
+I went on to become agnostic and eventually a hardened atheist.
+It took me some twenty odd years to find my way into that same type of church environment that God had previously wanted me to enter, and reap the benefits of ‘strong evidence’ of his presence there.
 You can read about some of my experiences within differing areas of the Church in the article, “God’s presence in the Church”.

 4.3 Take small steps

 As a beginner, building both ‘belief in God’ and ‘Christian faith’ is usually about taking one little step at a time into unknown territory.
 Countless millions of people, over thousands of years, have built a case for God’s presence in their lives, i.e. not through wishful thinking.
 They, by necessity, have worked through their doubts and, building on their experiences, developed ‘sound faith‘.